RoboCupDev/tournamenter/docs/installation.rst

 Which will make the server start at http://127.0.0.1:1337 and with a bit of luck you should see your own `tournamenter` instance there!

+.. note:: When trying `npm start` on RaspberryPi you might encounter and
+    error, saying that the server doesn't seem to be starting.
+This is due to low hardware parameters of RaspberryPi and thus it does not respond in time which results in this error. `tournamenter` is most likely running as you can verify by accessing the IP mentioned in the output (if you'd like to see it from outside of the RaspberryPi make sure you replace localhost with the IP address of the RaspberryPi)

 If you are out of luck ...
 --------------------------